Our products

 • Do not overmix: mix just enough to combine the ingredients.
 Gluten should not develop: the batter should have some lumps, which ensures a more irregular and crispy crust.

-Temperature control in frying
+Temperature control during frying

 Frying at the wrong temperature ruins the texture: